NeuralNoise/reading-list/README.md

 | reading-list-start-item-load-done | ```$item``` | ```$item``` is done loading. |

 All events are triggered on the container used to build the reading list, so in the example, it would be on the ```#readingList``` element.

+## Usage Notes

+### The "Looking" Area
+Whatever the top item is in the reading list that falls within the "looking" area is what is active and will be marked as such in the mini-map.
+For the progress bar, the amount "read" is the distance from the top of the article to the bottom of the "looking area".

+### Preloading Items
+Any reading list items that are loaded with the page should have the attribute ```data-load-status="loaded"``` to prevent reloading that item.

 ## Running the Example
 If you'd like to see the example, clone down this code, then: